nehageorge/xchange/README.md

 1. Go to the project root directory.
 2. Run `yarn start`.
     a) If yarn command is not found, install yarn using brew, npm, or another installer and try again.
+    b) If you get an error like `/bin/sh: react-scripts: command not found`, try running `yarn install`
 3. Navigate to localhost:3000 on your browser.